D-Feda II Side Effects

 Generic Name: guaifenesin / pseudoephedrine

-Note: This page contains information about the side effects of guaifenesin / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name D-Feda II.
+Note: This document contains side effect information about guaifenesin / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name D-Feda II.

 For the Consumer